Helga22-777/helga-front/README.md

-- 👋 Hi, I’m @Helga22-777
+👋 Hi, I’m Olga

-- 👀 I’m interested in  Frontend
+👀 And I’m Frontend Developer

-- 🌱 I’m currently l учусь  на курсах в CiberBionicSistemetics
-- 💞️  здесь есть  небольшие скрипты
-- 📫 Открытая книга)
+This repository contains my pet projects written during my studies and not only

+💞️ If you have a job for me, you can write on kononenkoolga375@gmail.com

 <!---
 Helga22-777/Helga22-777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.